This statement applies to all content published on Tearfund websites.

 If possible, please provide the information advised in ‘Contacting Organisations about Inaccessible Websites’ in your request.
 This will help us to understand and respond quickly.

 All constructive feedback about the accessibility or usability of our sites is welcome and will be carefully considered.

-This accessibility statement was last updated in July 2021 and follows the advice on accessibility statements in ISO 30071-1.
+This accessibility statement was last updated in December 2023.